Oh yeah, well you hear this too, the truth about public teacher salaries.

 You can get a golf management degree at the University of Birmingham, Florida Gulf Coast University.

-Well, just don't tell their parents.
+Well, just don't tell the parents.

-See how useful this is.
+See how useful this is?

 Yeah, just don't tell the parents is exactly right.